talut/react-native-simple-card-view/README.md

 #### Styling card view

 You can create an object, who has the card view styles.
-Then you can add a props named style at simple card view component.
+Then you can give that object to style props.
+Card view style object can have the following attributes

 | Prop | Type | Default | Description | Platform |
 |---|---|---|---|---|